rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ## 8. Enforced discipline

 Purely functional languages motivate programmers to think better about the programs they are building.
-Although the initial development time can increase with such restrictions, the increased maintainability compensate for the effort.
+Although the initial development time can increase with such restrictions, the increased maintainability compensates for the effort.

 Elm enforces discipline on developers rather than letting developers be disciplined on their own.
 This fact, in conjunction with other characteristics, makes Elm a good fit for large front-end teams.